 In 2014, we performed at St. Paul’s Cathedral in London.
 That was the last time Dr. Guy Webb conducted the MSU Chorale after teaching at MSU since 1981.
 That was a very memorable and emotional performance.
 I don’t think there was a dry eye in the choir or in the audience.

-Sen. Roy Blunt, chair of the inaugural committee, stunned the Chorale when he invited them to perform during the ceremony.
-Did you know before that?
+Did you know before the announcement?
 How did you react to hearing that you could get to go, too?

-About a month before the big announcement, I received a phone call from Dr. LaBarr.
+About a month before the big announcement from Senator Blunt, I received a phone call from Dr. LaBarr.
 He didn’t give me any information, but he said, “If I had an amazing opportunity for you, would you be able to take off 2-3 days of school?”

 I responded with, “Well, it depends on what the opportunity is, but knowing you and how excited you sound right now, it’s probably a pretty great opportunity.”
 When I heard the announcement, I had a feeling he wanted me to go along.